Oops, I Ripped My... Butthole? – Your Guide to Anal Fissures

 Blood on Toilet Paper After Wiping

-There is nothing more alarming than seeing a bright red blood spot on the tp when you wipe after a particularly painful BM.
-Bleeding in small amounts, itching, and a smelly discharge may occur due to the pus from the fissure.
+There is nothing more alarming than seeing red on the TP when you wipe after a particularly painful BM.
+Bleeding in small amounts, itching, and a smelly discharge can occur due to the presence of pus from the fissure.
 If you wipe and see small spots of blood, there is a chance anal fissures are present.

 Blood In Stool